2025 Red Bull MotoGP Rookies Cup

-The 2025 Red Bull Rookies Cup was the nineteenth season of the Red Bull MotoGP Rookies Cup and the thirteenth year contested by the riders on equal KTM 250cc 4-stroke Moto3 bikes, holds over 14 races in seven meetings on the Grand Prix motorcycle racing calendar, beginning at Circuito de Jerez in Spain on 26 April and eventually ending on 14 September at the Misano World Circuit Marco Simoncelli in Italy.
-Brian Uriarte emerged as the champion, securing the title with a win in the first race at Misano.
+The 2025 Red Bull Rookies Cup was the nineteenth season of the Red Bull MotoGP Rookies Cup and the thirteenth year contested by the riders on equal KTM 250cc 4-stroke Moto3 bikes.
+It consisted of 14 races in seven meetings on the Grand Prix motorcycle racing calendar, beginning at Circuito de Jerez in Spain on 26 April and ending on 14 September at the Misano World Circuit Marco Simoncelli in Italy.
+Spanish rider Brian Uriarte emerged as the champion, securing the title with a win in the first race at Misano.